GAURAV0440/Footfall-Counter/README.md

 This project is built to count how many people enter and exit through a specific area (like a door, corridor, or hallway) using computer vision.
 It combines human detection, object tracking and counting logic into one clean, modular Python system.

+## output video is added in output folder

 ## What I Did:
 I developed a real-time footfall counter using:
 YOLOv8 for detecting humans in video frames.